Faculty of Arts and Social Sciences

 We welcome applications from students from all over the world.
 Full-time students are, however, required to attend regular, face-to-face supervision meetings and to take advantage of our year-round programme of workshops, seminars, and training at The Open University’s main campus in Milton Keynes, as well as training provided by the universities of Oxford, Cambridge and Brunel as part of our OOC and Grand Union Doctoral Training Partnerships.
 As such, students are encouraged to reside in or near Milton Keynes.
 Part-time students are required to be UK residents and attend induction and training twice a year at the OU campus.
 On a case-by-case basis, we are generally able to accommodate students living in other parts of the UK or elsewhere in Europe, provided they can travel to Milton Keynes as required.

 It is also important to check the residency requirements of any PhD funding.
 Some funding bodies, such as the AHRC or ESRC, may require students to reside in the UK, for example.
-Details of support available for overseas students can be found here.
+Find out more information on support for overseas students..

 Back to top